-TRANSIT is excited to announce an expanded deadline for its 2021 CFP on "Archival Engagement."
-Deadline for submissions is now October 15, 2021.
+TRANSIT is extending its deadline for the CFP on "Automated Precarity."
+Deadline for submissions is now January 13, 2023.
 We welcome all submissions, both traditional papers and multi-media projects that make use of our online platform’s digital capabilities.

 In light of ongoing adversities facing migrant communities – climate disasters that displace millions, the automation of production, and political systems that precipitate flight – we invite projects and papers that engage with precarity in its material, social, and aesthetic forms.
 No longer seen as anomalies but rather as the status quo, governmental and commercial enterprises have begun taking a data-driven approach to law and border enforcement (the Pulitzer Center for Crisis Reporting reports on the power and influences of these surveillance technologies in an ongoing series called Tracked).
 Given that algorithms and data now determine the life paths of so many refugees, technology and digital media studies may offer us a productive lens through which to interrogate anxieties and hopes around Flucht (flight and refuge).